-Do you want to learn how to buy a bank-owned homes?
-If so, understanding the differences between buying bank-owned property and purchasing homes from traditional sellers is an important place to start.
+Do you want to learn how to buy a bank-owned home?
+If so, understanding the differences between buying bank-owned property with cash and purchasing homes from traditional sellers is an important place to start.

 Buying bank-owned property with cash, as it turns out, is one of the best ways for today’s investors to land a great deal.
 However, the process isn’t the same as buying a home through a traditional seller; several differences warrant your consideration.
 Continue reading to learn about how this investment strategy varies from a traditional deal, and perhaps even more importantly, what will give you the biggest advantage in purchasing a bank-owned property.

 A bank-owned home is a distressed property that has been repossessed by the loan originator after the previous owner has failed to keep up with mortgage obligations.
 As their names suggest, bank-owned homes are added to the originator’s (usually a bank) inventory of properties—hence the bank-owned moniker.